Roles and Responsibilities of Audiologists

 In OAE screenings, the stimulus level is calibrated in each ear according to the manufacturer's specifications.
-After stimulus level requirements have been met, OAEs are collected to meet stopping criteria.
+After stimulus-level requirements have been met, OAEs are collected to meet stopping criteria.
 If OAEs do not appear to be present, the probe is taken out and inspected to determine if

 Screening protocols can be broadly classified into four different categories:

-- ABR only,
+- ABR only

-- OAEs only,
+- OAEs only

 Screening with ABR Only

-ABR can be used in both the NICU and WIN.
+ABR can be used in both the NICU and the well-baby nursery.
 The rationale for an "ABR-only" protocol is that both neural and cochlear hearing losses will be detected using one type of technology.
 ABR screening is recommended by the JCIH (2007) for newborns cared for in the NICU for more than 5 days

 Factors To Consider

-- ABR screening can be less cost effective than a OAE screening, because of the higher cost of disposables (electrodes and disposable earphones) and increased personnel time (Berg, Prieve, Serpanos, & Wheaton, 2011).
+- ABR screening can be less cost effective than an OAE screening because of the higher cost of disposables (electrodes and disposable earphones) and increased personnel time (Berg, Prieve, Serpanos, & Wheaton, 2011).
 This cost differential may be balanced with a lower refer rate,

-- At the time of this writing, the ABR test time is longer than OAEs, because of electrodes application (Berg, Prieve, Serpanos, & Wheaton, 2011).
+- ABR test time can be longer than OAE test time because of electrodes application (Berg et al., 2011).

 - ABR will result in false positives when used with babies who have immature neurological systems that affect the ABR waveform (Turchetta et al., 2012).

-Screening With OAEs Only
+Screening With OAE Only

-Otoacoustic emissions-either transient-evoked OAEs (TEOAEs) or distortion product OAEs (DPOAEs)-are recommended for use in WINs.
+Otoacoustic emissions-either transient-evoked OAEs (TEOAEs) or distortion product OAEs (DPOAEs)-are recommended for use in well-baby nurseries.
 Because OAEs are sensitive to outer ear debris and middle ear fluid that may be present at birth, most OAE screening protocols involve an outpatient

 Factors To Consider